diya-ganesh/ds2500-book-recommendation/README.md

 - matplotlib
 - seaborn

-These can be installed using the `requirements.txt` file provided in the repository.

 ## API Key Setup

 This project uses the [Books API7](https://rapidapi.com/akshithp111/api/books-api7) from RapidAPI to fetch book data.
 To use the API, follow these steps: